 Death is just a technical problem Equality is out – but immortality is in

-Adventures in the latest studies on consciousness, from bestselling non-fiction writer Tim Parks.
+Adventures in cutting-edge ideas about consciousness, from bestselling non-fiction writer Tim Parks.

 Hardly a day goes by without some discussion about whether computers can be conscious, whether our universe is some kind of simulation, whether mind is a unique quality of human beings or spread out across the universe like butter on bread.
 Most philosophers believe that our experience is locked inside our skulls, an unreliable representation of a quite different reality outside.
 Colour, smell and sound, they tell us, occur only in our heads.
 Yet when neuroscientists look inside our brains to see what’s going on, they find only billions of neurons exchanging electrical impulses and releasing chemical substances.